sriramss/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    command will request the token value from the output of step 2 above.
 The `vault read` command verifies the hash was stored correctly.

-   ***NOTE***: It is important to enclose the hash in single quotes to preserve any special characters.
+   **NOTE:** Enclose the hash in single quotes to preserve any special characters.

    ```bash
    ncn# kubectl exec -itn vault cray-vault-0 -- sh